rixx/books.rixx.de/src/reviews/j-r-r-tolkien/the-hobbit-or-there-and-back-again.md

 I'm pretty sure that unless you're a die-hard fan of old epics, the Hobbit is vastly better than the Lord of the Rings.
 It's not as drawn-out, the characters are more than stereotypes, there's actual humour, and it's just super rewarding to read.

-## Further Reading

-The Hobbit is a decent start for reading [The Fellowship of the Ring](https://books.rixx.de/reviews/2001/the-fellowship-of-the-ring), I think, because you are already introduced to the world, you like the hobbits, and this investment will help you through stretches that will seem long and dry otherwise.
-Don't go into the [Silmarillion](https://books.rixx.de/reviews/2008/the-silmarillion) unless you like reading the bible, too.

-[The Neverending Story](https://books.rixx.de/reviews/2002/the-neverending-story) has a similar feeling of exploration of a wildly different fantastic world for me, but it has more thinly veiled lessons and morality.
-[Stardust](https://books.rixx.de/reviews/2013/stardust) has the same British-but-not-British fantasy feeling.